sleepingkingstudios/incunabulum/collections/_organizations/wellspring/arcane-order.md

     details: |
       A member of the Arcane Order and employed within its library, a fact they abused to steal a rare dimensional pocket mansion for their own use.
     former: true
+  - name: Moselle Serenity "Mo" Tristrich
+    slug: mo-tristrich
+    details: |
+      Mo is a student at the Arcane Order.
 adventures:
   - name: The Silverstone Theater Mystery
     slug: silverstone-theater-mystery